 Springtime is often not the time that homeowners are thinking about chimneys but this is a good time of year for doing many maintenance tasks.
 Fireplace and chimney maintenance is essential regardless of whether you have a wood burning fireplace, pellet stove or gas fireplace.
-In fact, a spring chimney cleaning and inspection should be scheduled early to catch problems in their early stages.
+In fact, professional chimney companies like ours recommend getting your chimney cleaned and inspected to catch problems in their early stages.
 There are many things that homeowners should do to prepare their chimneys for the spring.

 Eliminate fireplace odors

 The smell of a wood fire is lovely while it is burning, but the scent of an uncleaned chimney and fireplace in the humidity of summer is not wonderful at all.
 A foul-smell can be a sign that you need chimney repairs.

 - Professional chimney sweeps have the equipment and experience to remove ash and creosote without leaving a mess.

 - A clean fireplace is an excellent location for your favorite scented candles to burn safely.

 - Uncapped chimneys are holes in your roof for the rain to come in and mix with an uncleaned stack to harden residue and create odors.

 Repair cracks that can lead to chimney leaks

 The Mid-Atlantic spring is a series of freeze/thaw cycles.
 Water seeps into hairline cracks in your chimney, freezes, and widens those cracks so that more water can get in and freeze again.
 The recurring freeze/thaw cycle can split boulders.
 Imagine how much damage water can do to your chimney.
 Repairs should be an be scheduled before the summer rains start.
 Failure to do so can result in costly repairs.